alttch/eva3/doc/tutorial/tut_uc.rst

     uc-cmd driver set sensor:security/motion1 md1.default -y

 The sensor is ready.
-It doesn't require any passive updates since its state is ypdate with SNMP traps parsed by driver.
+It doesn't require any passive updates since its state is updated with SNMP traps parsed by driver.

 Connecting a hall light
 -----------------------